nextgis/docs_ngqgis/source/molusce.rst

 Maps of spacial variables that affect the land use.
 The researcher hypothesizes what factors may have influenced the observed changes and inputs intensity maps of these factors.
 For example, if a researcher is working on the problem of forest extinction, such factors might be: soil types (each soil type is coded with a number), distances from roads (the pixels of the map contain a number - the shortest distance from the point associated with that pixel to the road), population density, etc.

+If spacial variables change over time, two separate map versions can be used: one for model training, another for simulation.

 All input rasters must have the same:

 * resolution